-WHAT IS 'LAW'?
+What is 'law'?

 Law is basically a device to regulate the economic and social behaviour of the people who live in a society.
-If people lived in complete isolation, and did not carry on any economic activity or recognise any superior authority, there would be no need for laws to exist because there would be nothing to regulate or control.
+If people lived in complete isolation and did not carry on any economic activity or recognise any superior authority, there would be no need for laws to exist because there would be nothing to regulate or control.
 However, the reality is otherwise.
-People do not live in complete isolation and economic activity is carried on regardless of whether people like it or not.
+The reality is that people do not live in complete isolation and economic activity is carried on regardless of whether people like it or not.

-The law, as a regulatory device, provides the mechanism for society to function by prioritising needs and desires through tools such as legislation (Acts and regulations of Parliament) and, in the case of a common law system such as in Australia, case law (decisions of the courts).
+The law, as a regulatory device, provides the mechanism for society to function by using tools such as legislation (Acts and regulations of Parliament) and the common law through the decisions of the courts.